Richard Golian

 In my view, we will stand at a crossroads.
 One path is to seek out new, meaningful activities.
 The other is to embrace anxiety and the questions and challenges it brings.
 Perhaps it is this second path that will ultimately lead us to a good and truly authentic life.

-Ignoring these paths takes us somewhere too—just not where we’d want to go.
+Ignoring these paths takes us somewhere too—just not where we would want to go.
 The question is how many people will follow other directions.
-I can imagine a future, a world where living a good life won’t be that easy.
+I can imagine a future, a world where living a good life will not be that easy.

 Continue reading: